 Veterans and Mesothelioma

-Most Veterans do not start showing asbestos related symptoms until 10-50 years after their initial exposure.
-U. S. Veterans are being diagnosed with Mesothelioma, Asbestos lung cancer, Asbestosis, and other Asbestos related diseases each year in the U. S. All branches of the U. S. Military used asbestos during the 20th Century with peak years being 1930-1980 because of it fire-retardant properties.
-We hope that this Veterans Mesothelioma Guide will be helpful to you better understand Mesothelioma and to educate you on medical and legal issues and new life extending Mesothelioma treatments.
+Most Veterans do not start showing asbestos-related symptoms until 10-50 years after their initial exposure.
+U. S. Veterans are increasingly receiving Mesothelioma, Asbestos lung cancer, Asbestosis, and other asbestos-related diseases.
+Each year in the U. S. All branches of the U. S. Military used asbestos during the 20th Century with peak years being 1930-1980 because of its fire-retardant properties.
+We hope this Veterans Mesothelioma Guide will help you understand Mesothelioma and educate you on medical, legal issues, and new life-extending Mesothelioma treatments.

 Malignant Mesothelioma has been linked to workplace asbestos exposure during military service.